Mapsred/ESGI4_Phpunit_TP/README.md

 Clone the project
 -------------

-To clone the project you have to have the permission.

-If you have already the permission run the command below.
+To install the project run the command below.

 ``git clone git@github.com:Mapsred/phpunit_tp_1.git``

+After installing the project successfully.
+Place you command terminal in the project.

 Install the dependencies